Naʼvi language: Nouns

 Nouns in Naʼvi show greater number distinctions than those in most human languages do: besides singular and plural, they not only have special dual forms for two of an item (eyes, hands, lovers, etc.), which are common in human language (English has a remnant in "both"), but also trial forms for three of an item, which on Earth are only found with pronouns.
 Gender is only occasionally (and optionally) marked.

-The plural prefix is ay+, and the dual is me+.
-Both trigger lenition (indicated by the "+" signs rather than the hyphens that usually mark prefix boundaries).
+The plural prefix is ay+, the dual is me+,the trial is pxe+ and the general plural is ay+.
+All trigger lenition (indicated by the "+" signs rather than the hyphens that usually mark prefix boundaries).
 In nouns which undergo lenition, the plural prefix may be dropped, so the plural of tokx "body" is either aysokx or just sokx.
+Such plurals are known as short plurals.